Pursuant to the Provisions of the Securities Investor Protection Act of 1970 As Amended

 Section 1.
 Number and Titles

-The officers of the Corporation shall be the Chairman, Vice Chairman, President, Senior Vice President-Finance, Vice President-Finance, Vice President-Operations, General Counsel, Secretary, Controller and Treasurer.
+The officers of the Corporation shall include such of the following positions that are filled: the Chairman, Vice Chairman, President, Senior Vice President-Finance, Vice President-Finance, Vice President-Operations, General Counsel, Secretary, Controller and Treasurer.

 Section 2.
 Election